FAQ

 Q. Aren’t Quakers pacifists?
 Would Quakers defend themselves if attacked?

 A. The word pacifist implies inaction and inactivity, which are not part of Quaker beliefs.
 We believe that we can be active in promoting truth, peace, and love to all peoples.
-We also believe that the Christian commandment that “thou shalt not kill” means just that, and that we should avoid, to the highest degree we can, killing or maiming our fellow human beings.
+We also believe that the Christian commandment "thou shalt not kill" means just that, and that we should avoid, to the highest degree we can, killing or maiming our fellow human beings.

 Q. What do Quakers believe in?